khaled-maruf/jira_github_autolinker/README.md

 - Open extension options and update the URL, then reload GitHub pages

 **Extension options not showing:**
-- Go to `chrome://extensions/`, find the extension, and click "Extension options"
+- **Chrome:** Go to `chrome://extensions/`, find the extension, and click "Extension options"
+- **Firefox:** Go to `about:addons`, find the extension, and click "Options"

+**Firefox: Extension disappears after browser restart:**
+- Temporary add-ons in Firefox are removed when the browser closes.
+For permanent installation, the extension needs to be signed through Mozilla Add-ons or you need to use Firefox Developer Edition/Nightly with `xpinstall.signatures.required` set to `false` in `about:config`.

 ## License